exercism/v3/languages/elixir/exercises/concept/maps/.docs/introduction.md

 end
 ```

-When used this way, attributes can be any expression which can be evaluated at compilation time.
-After compilation, module attributes are not accessible since they are exanded during cimpilation, similar to defined macros in languages like C.
+When used to define module constants, attributes can be any expression which can be evaluated at compilation time.
+After compilation, module attributes are not accessible since they are expanded during compilation, similar to defined macros in languages like C.

 [hamt]: https://en.wikipedia.org/wiki/Hash_array_mapped_trie